David Benoit: Career

 He began his career as a musical director and conductor for Lainie Kazan in 1976, before moving on to similar roles with singer/actresses Ann-Margret and Connie Stevens.

 His GRP Records debut album, Freedom at Midnight (1987), made it to number 5 on Billboards Top Contemporary Jazz Albums chart.
 Benoit also says that it was his favorite album to produce, because it was when "everything came together," as he stated in an interview on SmoothViews.com.
 An earlier "live in the studio" (direct record, no mixing or overdubs) album on Spindletop Records, This Side Up (previously 1986), was re-released on the GRP label.Waiting for Spring (1989) made it to number 1 on Billboard's Top Jazz Albums chart.
 Shadows, from 1991, made it to number 2 on the Top Contemporary Jazz Albums chart.

 Out of respect for one of his main influences, Bill Evans, he dedicated his 1992 album Letter to Evan to him.

 Many of his songs employ a string section, most notably on his American Landscape (1997) and Orchestral Stories (2005) albums.

-In 2000, after the death of Peanuts creator Charles M. Schulz, he released a memorial album entitled Here's to You, Charlie Brown: 50 Great Years.
+In 2000, after the death of Peanuts creator Charles M. Schulz, he released a memorial album titled Here's to You, Charlie Brown: 50 Great Years!.
 Collaborators included the chorus group Take 6, guitarist Marc Antoine and trumpeter Chris Botti.
-He also did the music for "Peanuts" in the later specials, after Vince Guaraldi's death.
+He also scored several "Peanuts" animated television specials, emulating the style of Vince Guaraldi.
 The album made it to number 2 on the Top Jazz Albums chart.
 An earlier cover of Guaraldi's "Linus and Lucy", recorded in 1985 for the aforementioned album This Side Up, enjoyed notable radio airplay and helped to launch the smooth jazz genre.